harshitpaunikar1/Project-1/.github/project-buildup-history.md

 - Task summary: Realized the lead source feature had 14 unique values and was being one-hot encoded, creating a very wide matrix.
 Applied target encoding instead to reduce dimensionality while preserving the signal.
 - Deliverable: Lead source target-encoded instead of one-hot.
 Matrix width reduced significantly.
+## 2023-10-09 - Day 4: Lead scoring refinement

+- Task summary: Refined the lead scoring model today by adding interaction terms between the most predictive pairs of features.
+The interaction between website visits count and time spent on the website was particularly useful — high visits with low time suggests browse-and-leave behavior which correlates with non-conversion.
+Also built the final scoring table output that ranks leads by predicted conversion probability with a suggested tier label.
+- Deliverable: Interaction features added.
+Final lead scoring output table built.